Spine Surgery in North Carolina

 This surgery widens the opening in your back where nerve roots leave your spinal canal, which will relieve pressure on the nerve root.
 This spine surgery may be necessary if your symptoms include pain in your thighs, lower back, calf, shoulder, arms or hands, or if you experience any numbness or tingling.
 This procedure is performed in the hospital, under general anesthesia.

 You will have an MRI to determine if this surgery is necessary.

 Spine Fracture Surgery

 This surgery repairs the broken bones (vertebrae) in your spine.
 These fractures may be caused by osteoporosis, trauma to the back or neck, or a tumor that has either started in or spread to your spine.
 Surgery may be required if the pain is severe or disabling and has lasted for more than two months, and has not gotten better with other treatments.
-Depending on the type of surgery, you will be placed under general anesthesia or local anesthesia, and you may need to wear a back brace for several weeks after.
+Depending on the type of spine surgery, you will be placed under general anesthesia or local anesthesia, and you may need to wear a back brace for several weeks after.